-The canine mother has three main tasks: (1) to feed the puppies, first with her milk, then by regurgitation, (2) to keep them clean and warm, especially when they are young, and (3) to educate them.
+The canine mother has four main tasks: (1) to feed the puppies, first with her milk, then by regurgitation, (2) to keep them clean and warm, especially when they are young, (3) to protect them and the den (with the help of the pack), and (4) to educate them.

-Without the mother’s intervention, the pups would never become capable social animals and would not function in a pack (a group of wild dogs living together is in English, a pack).
+Without the mother’s intervention, the pups would never become capable social animals and would not function in a pack (a group of wild dogs living together is, in English, a pack).
 When the puppies are about 8-10 weeks old, the mother seems to lose some of her earlier interest in them.
-In normal circumstances, the rest of the pack takes over the continuing education of the pups, their social integration in the group (which mostly comprises relatives) and their protection.
+In normal circumstances, the rest of the pack takes over the continuing education of the pups, their social integration in the group (which mainly comprises relatives), and their protection.

 Dog owners sometimes report problems, e.g., that the mother has no interest in her puppies or is too violent towards them.
+Both are alarm signals we should not dismiss.
+Both are strategies that would not spread into a population of social animals should we not intervene.
 Our selective breeding is the primary cause of this issue.
-We select for beauty and utility while nature selects for overall fitness, including adequate maternal behavior, and our lack of understanding of the mother’s needs during and after birth, often result in the female showing stress, insecurity or aggressive behavior.
+We select for beauty and utility while nature selects for overall fitness, including adequate maternal behavior.
+Our lack of understanding of the mother’s needs during and after birth often results in the female showing stress, insecurity, or aggressive behavior.

 The maternal effect is the mother’s influence on her pups.
 It can have such an impact on particular behaviors it may overshadow the role of genetics.
 For example, observations show that a female showing too nervous or fearful reactions toward sounds may prompt her puppies into developing sound phobias beyond what we would expect given their specific genotype.
 Therefore, it is difficult, if not impossible, for researchers to assess the hereditary coefficient for particular traits.